Cucumber Hydrosol

 Poison Ivy – I have found hydrosol helpful at receiving itch from poison ivy — specifically rose, chamomile, and peppermint, used singly.

 Spray on a cut or wound to aid in healing and cleaning.
+Yarrow is especially good at this, it is a wound healer.

 Compresses – after you heat the water and wet your cloth, wring it out, then add a few spritzes of hydrosol.